Aziz Mian: Death

+Aziz Mian died from complications of hepatitis in Tehran, Iran, on 6 December 2000 at age 58.
+He was in Iran at the invitation of the Government of Iran, to perform on the occasion of Imam Ali's death anniversary; which was his final performance.
+He is buried in Multan, on the brink of Nau Bahar Nehar (Canal).

 Family

 Aziz Mian had 12 children.
-And had nine sons Amir Khusro, Shibli, Junaid, Tabreiz, Imran, Naeem, Aslam and Farhan, etc. His son Shibli is not a qawwal but his successor in Sufism, while all other sons have followed his footsteps in Qawwali.
-They are very similar in style to Aziz Mian himself and like other sons of famous qawwals (Amjad Sabri for example, or Waheed and Naveed Chishti), they perform many of their father's hits.
+Among which he had nine sons Amir Khusro, Shibli, Junaid, Tabreiz, Imran, Naeem, Aslam and Farhan, etc. His son Shibli is not a qawwal but his successor in Sufi Traditions, While All Other Sons Have Followed Footsteps in Qawwali.They are very similar in style to Aziz Mian himself and like other sons of famous qawwals (Amjad Sabri for example, or Waheed and Naveed Chishti), they perform many of their father's hits.
 Tabrez is however considered to be the closest to his father's style.
 His looks and his style are a mirror image of his father.
 Tabrez also toured North America for a tribute to Aziz Mian Qawwal.